voxie/training-modules/Infrastructure/AWS/03-security_groups.md

 The Test:

-1. Launch an ec2 instance that allows all inbound traffic from port 80, but only allows ssh access from a machine that is physically located at the warehouse.
+1. Launch an ec2 instance that allows all inbound traffic from port 80, but only allows ssh access from a machine that is on a specific network.